sameeravurity/kubernetes_capstone_project/Overview.md

-# Kubernetes_Capstone_Project
-Automated Cloud Infrastructure Deployment with IaC and Container Orchestration.
+# Automated Cloud Infrastructure Deployment with IaC and Container Orchestration.
 Building and managing multi-tier applications using Terraform, Ansible, Docker, and Kubernetes.
 The statement "Automated Cloud Infrastructure Deployment with IaC and Container Orchestration.
 Building and managing multi-tier applications using Terraform, Ansible, Docker, and Kubernetes" describes a modern, highly efficient, and scalable approach to developing and operating software in cloud environments.
 Let's break down each key concept:

 **1. Automated Cloud Infrastructure Deployment:**